ibolton95/Golf-Ball-Hitter/README.md

 # Planning

 ## Problem
 Mini-golf is always fun, and during the Covid-19 pandemic, it is a great alternative to multi-person sports.
-We want to create a mini-golf hitter and obstacles to create a fun game that can be easily played alone at the push of a button.
+We want to create a golf ball hitter and obstacles to create a fun game that can be easily played alone at the push of a button.

 ## Resources
 Our resources include Onshape, a MetroExpress board, a servo, wires, and a breadboard.